 - Assault and Battery by Dangerous Weapon

-- Assault and Battery on a Family/Household Member
+- Assault and Battery on a Family or Household Member

-Understanding the Defenses of Assault and Battery in Barnstable
+Clerk Magistrate Hearings for Assault and Battery Cases in Barnstable

 Being charged with assault and battery in Barnstable does not equate to a conviction.
 Do not give up.
 In the state of Massachusetts, everyone accused of a crime is considered innocent until proven guilty.
 You are well within your rights to vigorously and assertively defend yourself against false or unfounded criminal allegations, including an assault and battery charge.
 Various defenses may be applicable in these situations: